realm/ui-jsdoc/README.md

 }
 ```

+Special Thanks
+---
+This project is fork of [ui-jsdoc](https://github.com/Frzy/ui-jsdoc), which itself is a fork of [jaguarjs-jsdoc](https://github.com/davidshimjs/jaguarjs-jsdoc).
+The majority of the code (and effort) that went into this project is thanks to them!

 License
 ---
-This project under the MIT License. and this project refered by default template for JSDoc 3.
+This project is licensed under the MIT License (see `LICENSE`).